getodk/docs/docs/central-entities.rst

 Next, let's see these Forms working together.

-1. First, fill out and submit the Tree registration Form.
+#.
+First, fill out and submit the Tree registration Form.
 Be sure to choose a species and specify a Tree circumference.
 Use 100 if you are not sure what to fill in.
-2. Go back to Central.
-You can download the ``trees`` Entity List under the Entities tab in your Project.
+#.
+Go back to Central and click on ``trees`` in the :guilabel:`Entities` tab in your Project.
-3. But your tree isn't there.
-It does take a moment sometimes to create an Entity from a Submission, but in this case it's because we're not done yet.
-An Entity will not be created until you *approve* the submission.
-4. Go to the Trees registration Form Submissions page, and approve your tree.
-5. Open the Submission details page for that Submission by putting your mouse on its row and clicking More.
-6. You should now see a record of your approval, as well as of the creation of a new Entity based on the Submission.
-If you don't see the Entity yet, wait a second and refresh.
+#.
+Click on the :guilabel:`Data` tab and you should see your new tree!
+If you don't, you can wait a second or two and refresh.
-7. You can try downloading the ``trees`` Entity List again if you want to see your tree there.
-8. Now go back to Collect and update your Forms to fetch the new data.
+#.
+Now go back to Collect and update your Forms to fetch the new data.
-9. Next, fill out the Tree follow-up Form.
+#.
+Next, fill out the Tree follow-up Form.
-10. Your tree is here!
+#.
+Your tree is here!
 Choose it.
-11. Report a new circumference that is smaller than the old one.
+#.
+Report a new circumference that is smaller than the old one.
 This is probably not a good idea for a tree.
 See how the Form warns you about this problem, based on the data you'd put into the registration Form.
-12. Correct the circumference to a larger number, and submit the Form.
+#.
+Correct the circumference to a larger number, and submit the Form.

 That's it!
-The follow-up Form only creates normal Submissions, so you can access the data it collects like any Form.
+The follow-up Form creates normal Submissions, so you can access the data it collects like any Form.

 .. _central-entities-overview: